rehearsal-js/rehearsal-js/README.md

 cd my-js-project

 # run rehearsal migrate with an entrypoint to your source file directory
+# entrypiont should be inside your project root directory (where you run rehearsal migrate)
 ~/my-js-project rehearsal migrate --entrypoint ./src

 # ... rehearsal does some magic